dkwingsmt/CSE-532S-Lab1/ReadMe.txt

     but works good for a small program as a quick start.
 I'll probably switch to method 3 with manager class if the project starts to grow.

+3: Design of the Player class

+  The player object was designed to work as an active object.
+The instantiation of the thread that performs the reading of the corresponding play fragment file is encapsulated in the class.
+The class also has the following design features:

+    1) Encapsulation via class interface
+       The only way to interact with a Player object after instantiation is to active it and wait for it to stop.
+The thread internally interacts with a play object to append the lines read from its file (via the private read() member function) and then contends to print lines to the console (via the private act() member function)

+    2) Fault Tolerance
+       The read() member function ignores any lines that are badly formatted, and skip reading them instead of throwing an exception or printing an error message.

 3: Syntax of the play file:

     Basically we adopted the following syntax rules: